dynstat/Leetcode-in-Py-and-Cpp/README.md

-Leetcode solved questions in Python, Cpp.
+Leetcode and some other questions, solved in Python, Cpp.